arthens/safe-translations/README.md

 #### 5. Is this production ready?

-Try it out and decide yourself.
-[99designs](http://99designs.com) has been using it for longer than 1 year without any problem.
+[99designs](https://99designs.com) has been using it in production since 2013.